CyberSocYork/CyberSocKali/README.md

 - If your system has `dpkg`:
   - Install `live-build` and `cdebootstrap` from your distro's repositories.
-  - Run `sudo ./build.sh --variant cybersoc --verbose`.
+  - Run `sudo ./build.sh --verbose`.
 This will download all the packages from the official Kali Linux repositories, and build the image.
 - If your system does not have `dpkg`, but is Linux-based:
   - Install and start [docker](https://www.docker.com/).
   - Run `sudo ./Docker/dockerBuild.sh`.
 This will create the Kali Linux docker environment to build the image in.
 This command only needs to be run once, subsequent builds will re-use the same docker container.